- Individuals with competing businesses desire to slander my reputation due to the success of my business endeavors

 Conventions are actually pretty safe.

-Harassment and bullying happen everywhere.
+Harassment, sexual assault, assault, and bullying happen everywhere.
 Workplaces.
 Schools.
 Shopping Malls.
 Online Forums.
 Everywhere.

 But most people are good people.
 Those are the people who frequent our conventions, those are the people we welcome, and those are the people we employ.

 No matter the social, economical, or political cost – we will ensure the safety of our guests and staff.